-Organizations managing Management Units qualifying as SLIMF are expected to conform with all indicators except those indicated as "Not applicable for SLIMF".
-Where a SLIMF indicator exists, The Organization\ shall refer to this specific SLIMF indicator (marked as "SLIMF x.x.x.x.x.").
+Organizations managing Management Units qualifying as SLIMF shall conform with all indicators in the standard, except those indicated as "Not applicable for SLIMF".
+Where specific SLIMF indicators exist (marked as e.g. "SLIMF 3.5.1"), the Organizations above shall conform with them instead.